Best Preschools in Singapore 2026: Honest Comparison & Pricing

 PCF Sparkletots

-Overview: The largest childcare operator in Singapore with over 360 centres, run by the People's Association.
+Overview: The largest operator with over 360 centres, run by the People's Association.
+There's probably one within walking distance of your HDB block.

 - Monthly fees (before subsidies):